lelliotuk/sharex-flask/README.md

  - Short URLs, 4-character IDs, full filenames (Content-Disposition)
  - Optional file extension on URLs (simply remove or extend(?), only the first 4 characters are considered)
  - Fresh link with no duplicate files
- - Image hashing and click count in database
+ - Image hashing and click count stored in database (no functionality outside db yet)

 ### To-do
 - Clean up code